Huntsville Young Professionals

 Huntsville Young Professionals, Inc. promotes an environment that attracts and retains young professionals in the Greater Huntsville area of Alabama.
 Our efforts focus on connecting people to each other and engaging the community through civic, recreational, charitable and professional developmental opportunities.

-ARTICLE 1 -
+ARTICLE 1 - INTRODUCTION

 1.1.
 Definition of Bylaws: These Bylaws along with our Articles of Incorporation constitute the code of rules adopted by Huntsville Young Professionals, Inc. (herein referred to as HYP) for the regulation and management of its affairs.